orcunsaltik/gulp-rollup-2/README.md

 A [Gulp](https://www.npmjs.com/package/gulp) plugin for [Rollup](https://www.npmjs.com/package/rollup) Javascript Module Bundler.
 You can use before or after any gulp plugins with Rollup Api.
-If set true the sourcemap option will override the maps created by any plugin like gulp-sourcemaps run before the gulp-rollup-2 plugin.
+If sourcemap option of Rollup config is true; any map created by a plugin like gulp-sourcemaps will be overriden.

 ## Install